NOAA-GFDL/MDTF-diagnostics/diagnostics/MDSL/doc/MDSL.rst

 In addition the functionality of the POD has been tested successfully for other HighResMIP models of CMIP6 outside the MDTF.

+Model output variable - *zos* : sea_surface_height_above_geoid

+Model has to be called using a data catalog.
+We used the MDTF catalog_builder to build data catalogs for the models that we tested for the package.

-Observed/Reference DATA
+Observed/Reference Data
 -----------------------

 We use two reference MDSL products from National Center for Space Studies (CNES) and Technical University Denmark (DTU).
 For the alongcoast MDSL we use tide-gauge data as a reference in addition to the above mentioned reference products.
-The reference datasets (MDSL and Tide Gaude) are available at ~diagnostics/MDSL/Ref_data
+The reference datasets (MDSL and Tide Gaude) are available at *~diagnostics/MDSL/Ref_data*

-Required Programing Language and libraries
+Required Programing Language and Libraries
 ------------------------------------------
 The package was coded in python version 3.12.2